Aftaputra/Microscope-OF/docs/source/extensions/tasks_locks.rst

 API routes have been created to allow checking the state of all tasks (GET ``/tasks``), a particular task by ID (GET ``/tasks/<task_id>``), and terminating or removing individual tasks (DELETE ``/tasks/<task_id>``).

-A special ``@marshal_task`` decorator provides shorthand for automatically returning a serialized representation of the task, when your POST request returns.
+All Actions will return a serialized representation of the task, when your POST request returns.
+If the task completes within a default timeout period (usually 1 second) then the completed Task representation will be returned.
+If the task is still running after this timeout period, the "in-progress" Task representation will be returned.
+The final output value can then be retrieved at a later time.

 An example of a long running task may look like: